-Goals Action Lead Agency Timetable Goal 4: Protect and pro- mote cultural resources 1.
-Integrate historic and cultural resources into town planning and development regulations 3.
-Study/implement opportunities for public space improvements in mixed use areas and central business districts 3.
-Promote public art and historic information 3.
-Include art and history installations as an option to fulfill civic space requirements in new development 3.
-Incentivize the inclusion of art and historic markers in new development 3.
-Study potential role for public art in revitalization efforts DW, DS, PR Medium-term Goal , mote 2.
+Carlo A attau Lead Time at a late Goals Action Agency Timetable 0-0 Integrate historic and cultural resources into town planning and development regulations DW, DS, PR Medium-term Goal 4: Protect and promote cultural resources " Study/implement opportunities for public space improvements in mixed use areas and central business districts " Promote public art and historic information " Include art and history installations as an option to fulfill civic space requirements in new development " Incentivize the inclusion of art and historic markers in new development " Study potential role for public art in revitalization efforts Goal 4 2.
 Study/implement gateway improvements along major corridors (i.e. streetscape improvements, lighting, pedestrian enhancements, wayfinding and signage, public art, undergrounding utilities, etc.) DW, DS, PR Medium to Long-term tunities for a sus- 1.
 Support Workforce Development and Educational programs " Partner with Haywood County Community College to promote the Community Health Foundation's program to expand professional education in medical fields; and to expand HCC's professional training, small business, and other programs. " Look for opportunities to expand Western Carolina University programs and classes in Waynesville. " Create internships and opportunities within the Town of Waynesville.
 CC, TDA, HEDC, HCC Ongoing Create oppor economy 2.
 Support Growth of and recruitment of businesses in Waynesville by maintaining active participation in the Chamber of Commerce, Economic Development Committee, and the Tourism Development Authority.
 CC, TDA, HEDC, HCC Ongoing Goal 5: Create op tainable economy 3.
 Support tourism and the maker economy " Provide continued support of and partnership with the Downtown Waynesville Association and support activities within the Town's Central Business Districts. " Continue implementation of Special Events policies and coordination " Review the LDS to create opportunities within the Town of Waynesville's industrial areas and along the railroad corridor.
 CC, TDA, HEDC, HCC Ongoing